by Resource Associates @ grantwriters.net

 A Capital Campaign can be a daunting undertaking, especially after you realize how many thousands or millions of dollars are needed to reach your goal.
 Take a deep breath, you are not alone.
 People who have gone before you have found the following “secrets” to be helpful to their success.

-The Right People: If you are an Executive Director or Capital Campaign Chair, you can’t do this alone.
+If you are an Executive Director or Capital Campaign Chair, you can’t do this alone.
 You may be extremely dedicated, connected, and a real “go getter”, but you will need people to help you.
 Having a Campaign Committee is crucial to your success.
 The more people you have working on this project, and who are also the “right” people, the faster you will reach your Campaign budget goals.
-You need people of “influence” who are well connected, well known and well respected in the community who can convince their friends and business associates that your Campaign is worthwhile to either give cash, donate materials, or their time.
+You need people of “influence” who are well connected, well known and well respected in the community who can convince their friends and business associates your Campaign is worthwhile to either give cash, donate materials, or their time.
 In addition, you need people of “affluence”, who can write a large check and convince their friends to do the same.
 Retired executives who can devote a lot of time to your Campaign in a professional manner can be very beneficial.
-Professionals that donate their time can be essential and a cost saving: A marketing pro, graphic artist, printing company owner, architect, accountant, or an attorney.
+Professionals who donate their time can be essential and a cost saving: marketing pros, graphic artists, printing company owners, architects, accountants, or attorneys.

 Most people do not realize how much of their work and personal time it takes.
 Do you need to give up something temporarily?
 Sometimes you are going to have to give up evenings and a Saturday with your family to meet with potential donors, attend Committee meetings, and to help coordinate a special event.
 If you already work and have volunteered to help, does your company support you working on this Campaign during normal business hours?